jc8108/Scripts/README.md

 --Jmap-- A bash script that runs different nmap scans.
 A short TCP scan, all TCP ports, a short UDP scan, and an optional all UDP port scan.

+--ADNames-- A python script to take a list of names, and then create common first-last combinations used in Active Directory such as f.last or first.last

 # Tools
 --PasswordAuditor-- A python program that searches in a password dump (I used rockyou.txt) for a supplied password to see if it is in there.
 BYOPD (bring your own password dump).